-If you are an individual who incurred a loss from a deposit in a bank, credit union, or other financial institution because it became insolvent or bankrupt and you can reasonably estimate your loss, you can elect to deduct the loss as:
+If you are an individual who incurred a loss from a deposit in a bank, credit union, or other financial institution because it became insolvent or bankrupt and you can reasonably estimate your loss, you can elect to deduct the loss as: • A casualty loss to personal use property on Form 4684 or • An ordinary loss (miscellaneous

-- A casualty loss to personal use property on Form 4684 or - An ordinary loss (miscellaneous itemized deduction) on line 22 of Schedule A (Form 1040), Itemized Deductions.
+• An ordinary loss (miscellaneous itemized deduction) on Schedule A (Form 1040), Itemized Deductions, line 22.
 The maximum amount you can claim is \$20,000 (\$10,000 if you are married filing separately).
 Your deduction is reduced by any expected state insurance proceeds and is subject to the 2% limit.